Poland is done sending arms to Ukraine, Polish leader says as trade dispute escalates

 Donald Tusk, a top opposition leader, accused Morawiecki and other ruling authorities of a “moral and geopolitical scandal of stabbing Ukraine in the back politically when they decide to fight on the Ukrainian front, just because it will be profitable for their campaign.”

-Emotions have been running high after Poland, Hungary and Slovakia last week announced a new ban on Ukrainian grain imports, saying they wanted to protect their farmers from a glut of Ukrainian grain in their markets.
-The grain lowers prices for local farmers and hurts their livelihood.
+Poland, Hungary and Slovakia said the new ban on Ukrainian grain imports was put in place to protect their farmers from a glut of Ukrainian grain in their markets, which lowers prices and hurts their livelihood.
 Kyiv responded with a complaint at the World Trade Organization against the three countries that sparked even more angry reactions from Poland.

 Polish and Ukrainian agriculture ministers said Thursday they were working to resolve the situation in a way that takes the interests of both countries into account.
 Ukraine meanwhile was lifting its complaint against Slovakia as the two sides sought a resolution, Slovak authorities said.

-Morawiecki in the Polsat interview said that Poland would not take steps to threaten Ukraine’s security.

-He said a NATO and U.S. hub in the Polish city of Rzeszow used for transporting weapons into Ukraine would not be affected.
+Morawiecki said in interview on private broadcaster Polsat that a NATO and U.S. hub in the Polish city of Rzeszow used for transporting weapons into Ukraine would not be affected.
 “We are not going to risk the security of Ukraine,” he said.

-A senior U.S. government official told reporters in Brussels on Thursday that the United States does not view Morawiecki’s statements as a sign of Western unity cracking and expects to see continued leadership from Poland in the effort to help Ukraine.

-The official noted that “each country that’s contributing to Ukraine has its own domestic politics and that’s just a reality.
-Some of these countries are in the middle of election cycles, so they’re also in the middle of messaging their publics.”
-The official requested anonymity to speak to reporters on the subject.

 The German Foreign Ministry said: “Ukraine continues to need our full support.
 It is important that we in Europe act decisively and in solidarity in this regard.
 Germany will support Ukraine humanitarianly, politically, economically and with weapons for as long as it needs us.”

-Associated Press writers Lorne Cook in Brussels, Kirsten Grieshaber in Berlin and Karel Janicek in Prague contributed to this report.
+Associated Press writers Seung Min Kim in Washington, Lorne Cook in Brussels, Kirsten Grieshaber in Berlin and Karel Janicek in Prague contributed to this report.